Investing in Healthier Communities

 Academic medical centers serve at the crossroads of community health, health equity, and population health and are actively working to prevent and address persistent public health challenges, such as gun violence, maternal mortality, substance use disorders, and mental health concerns.

 Throughout our history, structural racism and inherent biases have created health inequities that impact minority communities and other marginalized groups, who have borne the greatest burden of health insecurity.
-The COVID-19 pandemic has laid bare these existing health inequities, taking a disproportionate toll on marginalized people and communities throughout the nation.
+The COVID-19 pandemic laid bare these existing health inequities, taking a disproportionate toll on marginalized people and communities throughout the nation.
 Medical schools, teaching physicians, and teaching hospitals play a unique role in fostering and participating in collaborations with community organizations, federal agencies, and other entities to address these challenges — in both times of crisis and on an ongoing basis — to promote health for people everywhere and reduce the inequities that exist between communities nationwide.

 Healthier Communities